Insights from Recruiters Websites

 We know the frustration of discovering a client has reconnected with a candidate you originally brought to them.
 When a client says they don't believe they owe you a fee, that compounds the frustration.
 If you’ve had recruiting experience, then the reality of back door hires is nothing new to you.
 Our partners at Adams, Evens & Ross have spent over two decades working on behalf of the staffing and recruiting industry to collect fees owed from companies that have failed to honor agreements made with their recruiters.
 This work has resulted in over a billion dollars of collected fees.

 As president and founder of Adams, Evens & Ross Inc., Wilson Cole has written and spoken extensively about how to prevent and recover lost fees related to back door hires.
-He recently shared his latest e-book with us.
-It details the most common arguments of client companies that refuse to pay fees.
+In fact, he wrote the book on it.
+In this free ebook, Cole details the most common arguments of client companies that refuse to pay fees.
 It also discusses safeguards to find and prevent back door hires.
 Here are a few of our favorite chapters:

 Chapter 2 – A signed contract with the right safeguards